-The data of individual milk production were statistically analyzed by the SAS 9.2 software [2010], using a mixed model that included the experimental phase (2 levels), group (G, 2 levels), lactation stage (LS, 3 levels) as fixed effects and the cow (C, 16 levels) as random effect used as error term.
-Results are reported as LSM and differences between means were tested by Tukey's t-test.
-Statistical significance was attributed to p values <0.05.
+The data of individual milk production were statistically analyzed by the SAS 9.2 software (SAS Institute Inc., 2010), using a mixed model that included the experimental phase (2 levels), group (2 levels), lactation stage (3 levels) as fixed effects and the cow (16 levels) as random effect used as error term.
+Results are reported as least squares means (LSM) and differences between means were tested by Tukey's t-test.
+Statistical significance was attributed to P-values <0.05.

-The data of bulk milk, used for cheese making, and cheeses were statistically analyzed by the SAS 9.2 software (2010), using a generalized linear model (GLM) that included the effects of group (G, 2 levels), the aging (A, 3 levels) and the interaction $G^A$ .
-Results are reported as LSM and differences between means were tested by Tukey's t-test.
-Statistical significance was attributed to p values <0.05.
+The data of bulk milk used for cheesemaking and cheeses were statistically analyzed by the SAS 9.2 software, using a generalized linear model that included the effects of group (2 levels), the aging (3 levels), and the interaction group \times aging.
+Results are reported as LSM, and differences between means were tested by Tukey's t-test.
+Statistical significance was attributed to P-values <0.05.

-To evaluate the specific contribution of the physical, chemical and sensorial traits in explaining the differences between cheeses of 2 groups, a principal component analysis (PCA) was carried out, with the PRINCOMP SAS procedure.
+To evaluate the specific contribution of the physical, chemical, and sensorial traits in explaining the differences between cheeses of the 2 groups, a principal component analysis (PCA) was carried out, with the PRINCOMP SAS procedure.
 The variables used in the analysis were standardized by multiplying them by the inverse of the standard deviation (1/SD) and identified by gradual selection with the STEPDISC SAS procedure.
 The selection of the main components was carried out according to the Kaiser method, keeping those with Eigen values higher than 1.00.